FabianHofmann/carbon-networks/report/submissions/journal/review-responses/first-round.md

 @chrstphtrs
 > Your H2 prices seem comparatively low to similar exercises.
 What interest rate/ WACC did you use?
 I think that should always be made explicit, as it has huge a impact on many results.

+We use technology cost assumptions from the Technology Data database referenced in the Methods section.
+The database applies a discount rate of 7% to derive annualized investment costs for all major technologies, including hydrogen electrolyzers.
+We have added this information to the Methods section.

 ---
 @FabianHofmann